Marius Žaromskis: Bellator MMA

-On February 24, 2012 it was announced that Žaromskis had signed a multi-fight deal with Bellator.
+On February 24, 2012, it was announced that Žaromskis had signed a multi-fight deal with Bellator.
 In his first fight for the promotion, Žaromskis faced Waachiim Spiritwolf in a rematch.
 Spiritwolf weighed in a-pound-and-a-half overweight and was therefore forced to forfeit part of his purse.
 Once again, the contest between the two ended in controversy as the doctor stopped the fight between rounds two and three due to a cut suffered by Spiritwolf, giving Žaromskis the TKO win.

 Due to the controversial nature of this stoppage, Žaromskis and Waachiim Spiritwolf had a rematch – the third fight between the two – at Bellator 72.
 He won the fight via split decision.

-Zaromskis then faced Canadian contender Nordine Taleb at Bellator 74 in the first round of the new Welterweight Tournament on September 28, 2012 in Atlantic City, New Jersey.
+Zaromskis then faced Canadian contender Nordine Taleb at Bellator 74 in the first round of the new Welterweight Tournament on September 28, 2012, in Atlantic City, New Jersey.
 He won the fight via unanimous decision.
 In the semifinals, Zaromskis was TKO'd in the first round of his bout against Andrey Koreshkov.

 Zaromskis entered the Bellator Season Eight Welterweight Tournament opening round against Brent Weedman.
 He lost via unanimous decision.

 After over a year away from the sport, Zaromskis returned to Bellator and faced Vaughn Anderson at Bellator 119 on May 9, 2014.
 He won the fight via unanimous decision.

-Žaromskis was expected to face Karo Parisyan on October 3, 2014 at Bellator 127.
+Žaromskis was expected to face Karo Parisyan on October 3, 2014, at Bellator 127.
 However, Žaromskis was pulled from the bout to fight at another date, as a result, Parisyan faced Fernando Gonzalez.

 Žaromskis faced Fernando Gonzalez at Bellator 132 on January 16, 2015.
 He lost the fight by unanimous decision.

 Post-Bellator career

 After the seven-fight stint in Bellator and a four-year hiatus from professional MMA competition, Žaromskis faced Aliaksandr Danilchenko at Bushido FC: Bushido Vilnius 2019 on May 3, 2019.
 He won the fight via first-round knockout.

 Žaromskis then signed a contract with KSW and was scheduled to make his promotional debut against Roberto Soldić at KSW 53 on March 21, 2020.
 However, the event was cancelled due to the COVID-19 pandemic and the bout was scrapped.

 Žaromskis faced Andrzej Grzebyk at KSW 56 on November 14, 2020.
 Marius won the fight after Andrzej broke his leg on a checked kick, rendering him unable to continue.

-Žaromskis rematched Andrzej Grzebyk on July 17, 2021 at KSW 62: Kołecki vs. Szostak.
+Žaromskis rematched Andrzej Grzebyk on July 17, 2021, at KSW 62: Kołecki vs. Szostak.
 He lost the bout via TKO in the first round.

+Žaromskis returned three years later to face Maciej Jewtuszko in a retirement bout for both men on March 16, 2024 at KSW 92: Wikłacz vs. Jojua, losing the bout via unanimous decision.